 Verda was born January 15, 1917, in Orderville, Utah to Rex Rolland and Arletta Esplin Brown, and had one brother and three sisters.
 They moved to Fredonia, Arizona where her father was a deputy sheriff and she attended school there until she was twelve then they moved to Springville, Utah.
 She later graduated from Spanish Fork High School.

-After their marriage they lived in Provo and Perry worked at Pacific States Cast Iron Pipe Co while attending Utah Tech taking molding and core making.
-He then worked at Backman Foundry and Pierpont Foundry-eight hours each day at each place until the depression caused layoffs and he was unemployed.
-He worked on a fruit farm of Darwin Lunceford for $1 per day and free rent in a two room home with no water.
+After their marriage they lived in Provo and Perry worked at Pacific States Cast Iron Pipe Co. while attending Utah Tech taking courses in molding and core making.
+He then worked at Backman Foundry and Pierpont Foundry - eight hours each day at each place until the depression caused layoffs and he was unemployed.
+He worked on the fruit farm of Darwin Lunceford for $1 per day and free rent in a two room home with no water.
 They built a home on acreage given to him by his mother in Orem and their son Ivan was born January 24, 1938.
 Almost nine years later, January 18, 1947, Ivan was killed in an exploding stove accident in their kitchen.
-They later adopted Garth, who was born October 9, 1949 in San Francisco, California.
+They later adopted Garth, who was born October 9, 1949, in San Francisco, California.

 Highland Historical Society Home Page

 Highland Historical Society Mission Statement

 Highland History Chapters (compiled by: Charles T Greenland II):

 1958 Highland Aerial Map - Interactive

 1958 Highland Homes & Families (table with addresses)